quachpas/cap_flashcards/README.md

 ### Prerequisites
 The script has only been tested on a linux system so far (Ubuntu 18.04.4 LTS).
 If all dependencies are installed, it should probably work seamlessly.
 You might need to tweak a few settings for `inkscape` to work properly.

 **TeX Live 2019 has been used to compile all documents**.
+Specifically, you need `xetex`.
 Please check that you have all necessary latex packages installed.
 You can find an exhaustive list in the wiki.

-The script calls that tool **twice** and it can take up to a few minutes to produce a complete pdf of a few hundreds flashcards.
+The script calls `xelatex` **twice** and it can take up to a few minutes to produce a complete pdf of a few hundreds flashcards.

+**More importantly, the flashcards produced make use of two fonts : Dancing Script and Roboto Condensed, which you can find on Google Fonts.**

 #### Linux systems
 Install `python3` if needed and `inkscape` 0.92 ([Installation guide](https://wiki.inkscape.org/wiki/index.php/Installing_Inkscape#Installing_on_Linux)), these are required packages.